 From the Chapiteau to the Temple, via Next Step, le Club and the village wine cellars, more than 55’000 festivalgoers attended the 9 day-long Festival, despite the changeable weather.
 A first at this 34th edition, the new Club stage welcomed artists from some of the finest current jazz formations.
 In total, 12 concerts at the Festival IN were sold out and 13’300 tickets sold.

 From 13 to 21 April 2018, nearly 150 concerts, including more than 100 free concerts, animated the stages, cellars, cafés, streets and the shores of the lake.
 The program, both demanding and accessible, attracted more than 70’000 curious, reckless festivalgoers, lovers of live music and a friendly atmosphere.
 The IN Festival was an exceptional success with more than 15’000 tickets sold and 17 full concerts.

-Following the coronavirus pandemic, the Cully Jazz Festival is forced to give up its 2020 edition, which was scheduled to take place from March 27 to April 4, 2020.
+Following the coronavirus pandemic, the Cully Jazz Festival has been forced to give up its 2020 edition, which was scheduled to take place from March 27 to April 4, 2020.
 Thanks to institutional help, the support of its sponsors and the immense generosity of its public, the Festival can look to its future with serenity.
 The organisation team is closely following the evolution of this pandemic and hopes that the health and safety conditions will guarantee the holding of a next edition in 2021.
-The next Cully Jazz Festival should normally take place from April 9 to 17, 2021.

 Thank you for living the dream with us!